About the Club

 In November the “Bulldog of the Year” show takes place to which every C.C. winner of the previous 12 months is invited to take part.
 This is the only place one can see all the top winners taking part in the show together, and this is the one title all serious exhibitors want to win.
 As well as many overseas visitors and exhibitors, who return year after year, judges and exhibitors from other breeds also attend in great numbers.

-The club also produces a fully illustrated magazine “The Bulldog” twice a year.
+The club also produces a fully illustrated magazine “The Bulldog” once a year.
 Many of the photographs are coloured which adds to the attraction.
 It contains articles, Show reports, news from other areas and countries, photographs of all the top dogs etc. as well as a comprehensive list of breeders and a stud dog list.
 This is sent to 44 different countries of the world at the present time.

 The club has various bulldog related articles for sale which perhaps best appreciated on our club ware stall at our shows.
 DVD’s of the `’Bulldog of the Year” shows are available in any world format required.

 Booklets extremely useful to novices and breeders are `’Buy me a Bulldog” by Zelia Lewis dealing with all aspects of raising and training bulldog, whelping, the use of stud dogs, common ailments etc. Price £4.00 (UK) Overseas rate on request.